vrfoundations/vrtopics/VR-Best-Practices.md

 ## Altitude

 Altitude strongly effects visual flow of pixel (e.g. low height racecar vs plane)

+## Mirrors

+Real mirrors are not perfect.
+Add grime and specular components.

+## Gestures

+Keep gestures simple.
+The famous UI of Minority Report would be very tiring

 ## Further reading and references